AustinAres2007/DeveloperJoe/README.md

 ## Release Notes 1.3.6

 1. More user friendly configuration.
 (Also makes it easier to store private config when pushing to git)
+2. More dynamic configuration
-2. Bug fixes
+3. Bug fixes

-*Bug Eliminations*
+*Bug Eliminations and changes*
 * Fixed bug where you could not set the servers `voice` setting to False due to a logic error.
+* Fixed bug where if you specified a history id that didn't exist, it would give a fatal error.
+* Fixed error handling with timeout when using /ask or any functions within.
+* Fixed bug channel file issue
+* Random wording changes

 ## Todo 1.3.6

 ~~Setup config checking within `joe.py`~~ Done

-Test commands (At /config, keep working way down according to /help) Test voice-related commands (None done yet)
+~~Test commands (At /config, keep working way down according to /help)~~ Done

+~~Test voice-related commands (None done yet)~~ Done